zmanio/atmos/changelog/README.md

 # 2.2 (2017-06-23)

 - Forked to support scala 2.12.
-Pulled in rummage namespace to simplify deployment
+Pulled in rummage namespace to simplify deployment.
+Dropping 2.10 and 2.11 support

 # 2.1 (2015-05-23)